voborgus/lmru--tech/content/en/values/architecture.md

 An estimated amount of money earned by product or feature divided on spends on it should be calculated before work run.
 {{< /glossary >}}
 {{< glossary title="KISS" >}}
 Keep It Stupid Simple.
 Like Occam said, «[entities should not be multiplied without necessity](https://en.wikipedia.org/wiki/Occam%27s_razor)».
 Adding new levels of abstraction must have a strong reason.
 Adding new data entities or solution components also must have strong reason.
 Simplification is a King and we welcome the approach to describe it as an architecture debt and rework the complex areas to make it simple.
-The decision is made at the level of a technical and solution architect, in controversial situations we made decisions on the [Architecture Committee](#practices--rituals-1).
 {{< /glossary >}}
 {{< glossary title="DRY" >}}
 Do Not Repeat Yorself.
 Differently said, we are not develop multilple systems/modules/microservices/components with the same purpose.